 Since its founding in 1870, St. John’s University has been responding to the educational demands of a growing, diverse marketplace and meeting the ever-changing academic needs of its students while preparing them for rewarding careers.

-The graduate schools at St. John’s offer more than 60 graduate degree and professional certificate programs in five acclaimed colleges, a School of Law, and an institute dedicated solely to the growing field of biotechnology.
-Earn your master’s degree, doctoral degree, or professional certificate online, in New York, or in Rome.
+The graduate schools at St. John’s University in New York City offer more than 60 graduate degree and professional certificate programs in five acclaimed colleges, a School of Law, and an institute dedicated solely to the growing field of biotechnology.
+Earn your master’s degree, doctoral degree, or professional certificate from St. John’s online, in New York, or in Rome.

-Founded in 1962, The Lesley H. and William L. Collins College of Professional Studies has proven to be a force within the St. John’s University graduate division.
+Founded in 1962, the Lesley H. and William L. Collins College of Professional Studies is a proven force within St. John’s University’s graduate division.
 Each degree program offers a theoretical understanding of the field along with the skills and competitive edge that come from practical experience.

-Graduate professors in the Collegeare scholar-practitioners whose insights and knowledge reflect current industry demands and trends on local, national, and global scales.
-Graduate studies combine a solid academic foundationin the liberal arts with the real-world, big-city vitality that can only come from New York City.
+Graduate professors in the College are scholars and practitioners whose insights and knowledge reflect current industry demands and trends on local, national, and global scales.
+Graduate studies combine a solid academic foundation in the liberal arts with the real-world, big-city vitality that can only come from New York City.

 Career and special opportunities

-Internships play a central role in all graduate programs within The Collins College of Professional Studies, as they offer the critical experiential learning opportunities essential to the academic growth of students.
-Additionally, every CCPS graduate program provides study abroad opportunities, which allow students to spend a semester or several weeks taking courses around the world.
+Internships play a central role in all graduate programs within the Collins College of Professional Studies, as they offer the critical experiential learning opportunities essential to the academic growth of students.

 Preparing professionals across evolving industries

-The Collins College of Professional Studies continues to develop new programs in evolving industries for professionals looking to differentiate their education qualifications and gain a competitive edge in their industry.
+The College continues to develop new programs in evolving industries for professionals looking to differentiate their education qualifications and gain a competitive edge in their industry.